310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/cloudy_sky.md

 You don’t get tired at all, huh?
 I'm honestly envious, the heat’s already getting to me.

-There’s no way I could handle student council work, unit activities, *and* club activities without exhaustion.
+There’s no way I could handle Student Council work, unit activities, *and* club activities without exhaustion.

 Ah, man~ It’s just nuts for me lately.

-Like, I even helped Anzu with the plans for Tanabata Festival until it was perfected.
+Like, I even helped Anzu with the plans for Tanabata Festival 'til it was perfected.

 It was really tough… I’m glad it was approved in the end.
 {% endbubble %}